awslabs/aws-glue-schema-registry/README.md

 1. Messages/records are serialized on producer front and deserialized on the consumer front by using schema-registry-serde.
-1. Support for three data formats: AVRO, JSON (with [JSON Schema](https://json-schema.org/) Draft04, Draft06, Draft07), and Protocol Buffers as known as Protobuf (with versions proto2 and proto3 without support for [extensions](https://developers.google.com/protocol-buffers/docs/proto#extensions) or [groups](https://developers.google.com/protocol-buffers/docs/proto#groups)).
+1. Support for three data formats: AVRO, JSON (with [JSON Schema](https://json-schema.org/) Draft04, Draft06, Draft07), and Protocol Buffers as known as Protobuf (with syntax proto2 and proto3).
 1. Kafka Streams support for AWS Glue Schema Registry.
 1. Records can be compressed to reduce message size.
 1. An inbuilt local in-memory cache to save calls to AWS Glue Schema Registry.
 The schema version id for a schema